Relevance of this Article for Today

 Recently J.D.
 Farag noted that the rapture was like the Exodus of the Jews from Egypt.
 It took ten plagues for Pharaoh to let the people go.
 But the children of Israel did not want to go!
 The plagues were for them as well—-to make them willing to go!

-The Corona Virus Lockdown could be Plague #1?
+The recent Corona Virus Lockdown could be Plague #1?
 Nine more to go?

 Jesus Christ in Complete Control.

 Egypt = a type of the world

 Pharaoh = a type of the god of this world